Isabelle Blais

-Isabelle Sophie Emilie Blais (born June 21, 1975) is a Canadian film and television actress and singer.
+Isabelle Sophie Emilie Blais (born 1975) is a Canadian film and television actress, singer and politician.

-History
+Biography

-Isabelle Blais was born on June 21, 1975, in Trois-Rivières, Quebec.
+Isabelle Blais was born in 1975, in Trois-Rivières, Quebec.
 She is a graduate of the Montreal campus of the Conservatoire de musique et d'art dramatique du Québec.
 She quickly charmed critics by her stage interpretation of Juliet in Romeo and Juliet, and in 2001, won their attention for her role in Soft Shell Man by André Turpin.

 In 2002, she appeared in Confessions of a Dangerous Mind by George Clooney.
 In 2003, she was awarded a Jutra Award for "Best Supporting Actress" for her role in Québec-Montréal by Ricardo Trogi.
 In the same year, appeared in The Barbarian Invasions, by Denys Arcand.
 In 2004, she appeared in a leading role in Les Aimants, by Yves Pelletier, for which she was nominated for a second Jutra Award, for Best Actress, as well as being nominated for a Genie Award for Best Performance by an Actress in a Leading Role.
 In 2007, she appeared in a supporting role in Sur la trace d'Igor Rizzi, by Noël Mitrani.

 Isabelle is also a singer in the Québécois rock group Caïman Fu.

+In 2010, she returned to cinema in the language of Molière with Yves Pelletier 's new film, Le Baiser du barbu, as well as in the language of Shakespeare thanks to her participation in the film Le Prix à payer by Deborah Chow.

+On 26 April 2026, she was nominated by the Parti Québécois to be their candidate for the National Assembly of Quebec in Maskinongé in the 2026 Quebec general election.
+She is running against incumbent MNA Simon Allaire, a member of Coalition Avenir Québec.